Jarlei3m/nlw-ecoleta/README.md

 ## 💻 Project

 - A weeklong rocketseat bootcamp project.

-Main technologies: html, css, javascript, sqlite3 and nunjucks;
+- Main technologies: HTML, CSS, Javascript, SQLite3 and Nunjucks;

 - A simple website to register a point for selective collection of recyclable waste in Brazil;